digitalservicebund/grundsteuer/README.md

 This starts your app in development mode, rebuilding assets on file changes.

+You need a local `.env` file to load configuration parameters from.
+The default values for are stored in `.env.example`.

 #### Style (Linting & Formatting)

 We use [ESLint](https://eslint.org/docs/user-guide/getting-started) for linting